 Make sure and grab the plans for the DIY Pedestal Base!

-4×8 sheet of melamine
+- 4×8 sheet of melamine

-roll of base cove
+- roll of cove base molding

-4 bags of concrete (See my experiment below under Pouring the Concrete)
+- 4 bags of concrete (See my experiment below under Pouring the Concrete)

-1 – 4×4 piece of melamine
+- 1 – 4×4 piece of melamine

-4 – 2 1/4″ x 48″
+- 4 – 2 1/4″ x 48″

-Building the Concrete Mold
+Building the Mold for the Round Concrete Table

-So as I’m sure you have seen plenty of rectangle or square concrete table top tutorials, you just have to build a square frame out of the melamine!
+So as I’m sure you have seen plenty of rectangle or square concrete tabletop tutorials, you just have to build a square frame out of the melamine!
 I had home depot cut my melamine sheet in half for me so it would fit in my minivan, and so all I had to do to complete the frame was rip four boards at 2 1/4″ thick and screw them into the large 4×4 square of melamine.

 I stapled the base cove with brad nails against the frame (side 2 1/4″ piece not the bottom 4×4 piece) where I started and finished the circle, but I didn’t brad nail it anywhere else.
 I then caulked the circle on the inside and outside to make sure the concrete couldn’t seep out or move my base cove.
 Let that dry and move it back outside!

-Pouring the Concrete
+Pouring the Concrete for the Concrete Tabletop

-The Z LiquiCrete is an additive that you put in a portland or sand only cement like Quickrete Sand/Topping mix that makes the most smooth workable cement you have ever seen…you mix it in a 5 gallon bucket with a drill and paddle, and it flows so beautifully from the bucket!
-It surely beats having to hand mix regular concrete with a tub and a shovel like I always do!
+The Z LiquiCrete is an additive that you put in portland or sandy cement, like Quickrete Sand/Topping mix that makes the most smooth workable cement you have ever seen…you mix it in a 5-gallon bucket with a drill and paddle, and it flows so beautifully from the bucket!
+It sure beats having to hand mix regular concrete with a tub and a shovel as I always do!
 Lol!